Successful Grateful Patient Programs – Steps to Get a 20x ROI in 3 Years

 4. Use Data to Know Identify Patients and Families Who Could be Benefactors

-WealthEngine can help you craft a successful grateful patient program for your healthcare organization.
+WealthEngine can help craft a successful grateful patient program for your healthcare organization.
 Using automated data analytics, you can quickly identify patients and relatives of patients who can be benefactors.

 We’ll show you their capacity to donate through wealth screening.
 More importantly, we’ll provide insights into their interests and prior giving history.
 This enables you to focus on the most promising individuals for your grateful patient program.